autonome/metafluff/posts/2016/02/doublestitch-a-simpler-and-cleaner-pocket-for-firefox/index.md

 ---
 layout: post
-title: Doublestitch - A Simpler and Cleaner Pocket for Firefox
+title: "Doublestitch - A Simpler and Cleaner Pocket for Firefox"
 published_at: 2016-02-20
 date: 2016-02-20
 ---